alecatuae/beaver/docs/page_details.md

     - Visual loading indicator during data fetching.
     - Responsive grid layout adapting to different screen sizes.
   - Enhanced user protection:
-    - Confirmation dialog for delete operations with warning about irreversible action.
+    - Confirmation dialog for delete operations with a warning about irreversible action.
     - Safety check preventing deletion of categories with associated components.
     - Consistent positioning of confirm and cancel buttons.
   - Flexible data organization:
     - Advanced sorting capabilities for listing categories:
       - Sort by name (alphabetical), date (chronological), or number of components.
-      - Visual indication of active sorting field and direction (ascending/descending).
+      - Visual indication of the active sorting field and direction (ascending/descending).
       - Persistent sorting state during the user's session.
-    - Compact interface with dropdown menu for sorting options.
+    - Compact interface with a dropdown menu for sorting options.
   - Advanced filtering:
     - Search by category name (partial matches allowed).
     - Filter for categories with or without associated components.

-The category management functionality enables logical organization of components within the system.
+The category management functionality enables the logical organization of components within the system.
 Key features include:

 - Complete interface for category CRUD operations
-- Support for representative images for categories
+- Support for predefined representative images loaded from the `public/images/categories` directory
 - Full validation on create/edit forms
 - Visualization of components associated with each category
 - Protection against deletion of categories in use
 - Advanced search and filtering
 - Responsive and visually consistent layout
 - Full integration with MariaDB database for persistence
+- Static frontend-based image management for scalable node representation

 ### Team Management
 - **Description**: Manage teams within the organization.